LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05-HtmlCanvas/Lab05_Instructions_HtmlCanvas.md

 - Run the app, experiment with it and see what it does.
 - Look at the source code.
 For each file read the high-level comments to see what the structure of that module is.
   - Start with the .html page and look to see what it loads and where the `<canvas>` element is.
-  - Look at the `MemeUiController.js` file.
+  - Look at the *MemeUiController.js file*.
 Note that this is the first module to be loaded and it manages interaction with the DOM (with the exception of canvas API calls).
-  - Look at the `memeLogicServices.js` file.
-Note that this contains a class that does all the logical processing as well as operations that use the canvas API
+  - Look at the *memeLogicServices.js* file.
+Note that this contains a class that does all the logical processing as well as operations that use the canvas API.
-  -
--
+  - Look at the modules in the *classes* folder to see how some of the individual features have been implemented in classes.

 ### Complete Your App

 Your starter code is fully functional and has no // TODO comments.
-You will be adding features rather than completing incomplete code.
+You will be adding features rather than finishing incomplete code.
 The features you add depend on the version of the lab you are assigned to do.

 #### Version A: